marpple/rune/docs/api/view.md

 `public isRendered(): boolean;`

-`isRendered()` checks if an HTMLElement has been created inside the View.
-It's useful for differentiating code that should only run in a rendered state.
+`isRendered()` checks whether an HTMLElement has ever been created inside the View.
+It’s useful when you want to separate out code that should only run when rendering has occurred.

 ## renderCount

 `public renderCount: number;`

-Counts how many times the `template()` function has been executed internally.
-This property can be utilized to implement lazy rendering by defining the `template()` function to only partially render.
+This tracks how many times the `template()` function has been executed internally.
+You can use this property to implement lazy rendering by defining the `template()` function in a way that only partially renders based on the render count.

 ## hydrateFromSSR()

 `public hydrateFromSSR(element: HTMLElement): this;`

-Rehydrates a View using the same data that was used to render an HTML-drawn HTMLElement. ([Tutorial - Solo Component SSR](/tutorial/solo-component-ssr.html))
+You can hydrate an existing HTMLElement that was rendered with the same data on the server by passing the previously rendered HTML element and data. ([Tutorial - Solo Component SSR](/tutorial/solo-component-ssr.html))

 ```typescript
 // Server Side